If you have reduced mobility that poses special requirements during the flight, you must inform your airline at the time of booking.

-The airport is responsible for the temporary replacement of any damaged or lost aids if the damage has occurred during the escort service.
+The airport is responsible for the temporary replacement of any damaged or lost aids if the damage has occurred during the special assistance.
 However, replacements are not always exactly identical to the aids that have been lost.

 Electric wheelchairs cannot be carried on all types of aircraft.
 You must therefore, when booking your trip, state that you have an electric- or battery-powered wheelchair, and also state its measurements and weight.